 Entry

 No prior experience of creative writing study is necessary.
-This is an OU level 2 module and builds on the OU level 1 modules Discovering the arts and humanities (A111), and Cultures (A112) or The arts past and present (AA100) and Voices, texts and material culture (A105) (the latter two now discontinued).
+This is an OU level 2 module and builds on the OU level 1 modules Discovering the arts and humanities (A111) and Cultures (A112) or The arts past and present (AA100) and Voices, texts and material culture (A105) (the latter two now discontinued).
 These OU level 1 introductory modules develop skills such as logical thinking, clear expression, essay writing and the ability to select and interpret relevant materials.

 If you have not studied at university level before, you are strongly advised to study at OU level 1 before progressing to OU level 2 study.

-If you're unsure about your English language skills and would like some additional support you might like to try our Developing academic English tutorials before registering on this module.
+If you're unsure about your English language skills and would like some additional support, you might like to try our Developing Academic English tutorials before registering on this module.

 If you have any doubt about the suitability of the module, please speak to an adviser.

-You’ll need broadband internet access and a desktop or laptop computer with an up-to-date version of Windows (10 or 11), or macOS (11 'Big Sur' or higher).
+You’ll need broadband internet access and a desktop or laptop computer with an up-to-date version of Windows (10 or 11) or macOS Ventura or higher.

 Any additional software will be provided or is generally freely available.